RanaHSeif/ENCE_3100_Rana_Seif/Lab7/Lab7_Report.md

 <br><br>

 ## Final Results
-The final results can be seen below in Video 1.
+The final results can be seen in the video labelled "Word_Detector_Results" in the imgs_and_videos.